 PTSD can occur at any age and may be mild or severe.
 Typically, the symptoms seem to be more severe if the trauma was initiated by a person (for example, witnessing a murder, as opposed to experiencing a tragic fire).
 Every day events can become triggers, reminding a PTSD sufferer of the event and provoking flashbacks and intrusive thoughts.
 Flashbacks can come in the form of sights, sounds, sensations, or even smells that cause the person to believe the trauma is happening again.

 PTSD can be treated.
-Often treatment options are some combination of psychotherapy and medication.
-Those suffering with this disorder should seek treatment from a professional with specific experience in PTSD.
+Often, treatment options are some combination of psychotherapy, EMDR, Neurofeedback, and medication.
+Those suffering from this disorder should seek treatment from a professional with specific experience in PTSD.